PUBLIC LIABILITY INSURANCE

 SCREW THROUGH WATER PIPE

 A sub-contractor installing Gib accidentally put a screw through a water pipe.
 Over a period of months water leaked down inside the wall causing substantial damage.
 The homeowner then went after the builder for compensation.
 You’d expect that to be covered by your public liability insurance, but it probably won’t be, because the insurer could say that the wall was the product being worked on, which is excluded.
-And the cost to repair the pipe won’t be covered either, because most insurer’s policies exclude ‘faulty workmanship’.
-Our policy covers the property you’re working on and offers an optional extension to cover damage caused by faulty workmanship.
+And the cost to repair the pipe won’t be covered either, because many insurer’s policies exclude ‘faulty workmanship’.
+Our policy covers the property you’re working on and damage caused by faulty workmanship.

 And what if you are held liable for say, damaged windows caused by someone using sandpaper on the frames?
 You’d expect that to be covered by any contract works insurance policy, but again it probably won’t be, because of the ‘faulty workmanship’ exclusion.
 So, the owner or their insurer will seek recovery from the main contractor and/or subbies on the job at the time.
-Many public liability policies still exclude liability for faulty workmanship (though usually resultant damage is covered), so no cover again!
-Our policy offers an optional extension to provide cover.
+Many public liability policies exclude damage caused by faulty workmanship (though usually resultant damage is covered), so no cover again!
+Our policy automatically includes.

 HOW MUCH DOES IT COST?